 - Strategically locate wayfinding signage, making it clearly visible, with its size and proportions appropriate to the background.

 - Place trash cans where they are most likely to be used, as people will not change their usual path to find them.

 - Locate receptacles far enough away from seating areas to avoid unpleasant odours and insects.

 Key to Form and character

-- Define a clear design concept, site-specific and that reflects local identity.
+- Define a clear site-specific design concept, that reflects local identity.

 - Formal language is to be consistent throughout the site.

-- Landscape elements belong to a series or design family to create a harmonious ensemble.
+- Landscape elements should relate or belong to a design family, creating a harmonious ensemble.